zyshii/packing-assistant/replit.md

 - **Build Tool**: Vite for fast development and optimized production builds
 - **UI Components**: Comprehensive set of accessible components from Radix UI

 The application uses a modern design system with HSL color variables, ensuring WCAG AA compliance for accessibility.
+All semantic colors (success, info, warning, neutral) meet or exceed 4.5:1 contrast ratios for text and maintain proper contrast for interactive elements.
+Enhanced focus states and border visibility support keyboard navigation and screen readers.

 ## Backend Architecture